Generic Name: doxycycline (Oral route)

 - For the prevention of malaria:

 - Adults—100 milligrams (mg) once a day.
-You should take the first dose one or two days before travel to an area where malaria may occur, and continue taking the medicine every day throughout travel and for 4 weeks after you leave the malarious area.
+You should take the first dose 1 or 2 days before travel to an area where malaria may occur, and continue taking the medicine every day throughout travel and for 4 weeks after you leave the malarious area.

 - Children up to 8 years of age—Use is not recommended.